 While the Philippine GDP recorded growth over the past few years, the problem with the vicious cycle of poverty in the country continues in many parts of the country.
 According to the reports released by Philippine Statistical Authority, poverty incidence in the country was recorded at 21.6% in 2015, which means that nearly 3 out of 10 people in the country are poor.
 The problem therefore of alleviating poverty in the country is of utmost importance.
 Collective and organized actions of different organizations from different institutions must be facilitated.
 More than ever, the government now has wealth to finance programs/projects to help improve societal conditions.
-Task in identifying what programs work and do not work will enhance efficiency of use of the limited wealth the government has.
+The task of identifying what programs work and do not work will enhance the efficiency of use of the limited wealth the government has.

 Academic institutions play a vital role in eradicating poverty.
-In many countries, high literacy rate is highly correlated to higher social progress index.
-In the current report, the Philippines has improved its SPI from XX to lower middle level (3rd of five from top) suggesting that the country is improving as a whole.
+In many countries, the high literacy rate is highly correlated to higher social progress index.
+In the current report, the Philippines has improved its SPI to lower middle level (3rd of five from top) suggesting that the country is improving as a whole.

 The conference will cater the Academe and the Local Government Units in Samar and the Philippines.
 There will be two major tracks; the Academic Track and the LGU convergence meeting with invited key officials of the government who can help substantially in reducing poverty in the countryside.
 International and national keynote and plenary speakers were invited to talk especially on day 1 of the conference.